 - Please exercise caution when hiring a current MSU employee into a temporary position.
 MSU employee contracts differ on what qualifies as part-time and may involve bridging of past time worked that will make the current position/person benefit eligible, which then triggers full SI fringe charges.
 Also, part-time employees have been known to fill the remainder of their time with other MSU employment opportunities which again might make the employee benefit eligible and therefore full fringe.
 Questions should be addressed to Human Resources, but when in doubt, budget full SI fringe.

-Student labor should be budgeted at 0% of salaries paid during the academic year and 7.65% during the summer semester depending on the number of credits they are enrolled.
-If a student falls below a minimum number of credits set by the IRS, e.g., undergrads enrolled for less than 6 credits; master's level students enrolled for less than 5; and hourly Graduate Assistant students enrolled for less than 3 credits, then the account will be charged FICA and Medicare @ 7.65%.
+Student labor should be budgeted at 0% of salaries paid during the academic year and 7.65% during the summer semester depending on the number of credits they are enrolled in.
+If a student falls below a minimum number of credits set by the IRS, e.g., undergrads enrolled for less than 6 credits; master's level students enrolled for less than 5; and doctoral level students enrolled for less than 3 credits, then the account will be charged FICA and Medicare at 7.65%.

 Graduate Assistant fringes also adopted the SI method in September 2004.
 Rather than assessing a loading rate against stipends, a flat dollar amount will be charged for these benefits based upon the cost of health care and the average number of credits waived.
 The flat amount for health care will continue to be applied to the ledgers using the fringe object class code and be subject to the Facilities & Administration (F&A or overhead) charge.
 However, the tuition portion will be reflected on the ledgers under a separate object class code and, in most cases, will not be subject to F&A. Under this system the summer grad fringe amount will only include the tuition, i.e. no health care because the preponderance of graduate assistants appointed for this period have previously earned summer health care coverage through an academic year appointment (just like AY faculty with summer school appointments).